 – Use SCI Gateway

-– Or print a copy of the Ardgowan Hospice Palliative Care Referral form along with the In-Patient Unit Assessment Form (if applicable) scan to secure email GGC.email@example.com
+– Or print a copy of the Ardgowan Hospice Palliative Care Referral form along with the (if applicable) In Patient Unit iPOS to secure email GGC.email@example.com

 Our multi-disciplinary team will agree which service will assess your patient in the first instance based on the information you provide on the referral form.
 Please provide as much detail as possible on the form to assist us with this and to help avoid any possible delay.